Why do I get the "EMR_DefaultRole is invalid" or "EMR_EC2_DefaultRole is invalid" error when I create an Amazon EMR cluster?

 Compare the modified roles to the original versions

-If you modified either AmazonElasticMapReduceforEC2Role or AmazonElasticMapReduceRole, review the changes that you made.
-Compare the modified versions to the originals (AmazonElasticMapReduceRole or AmazonElasticMapReduceforEC2Role).
+If you added policies to the IAM roles EMR_DefaultRole or EMR_EC2_DefaultRole, then review the changes that you made.
+Compare the modified versions of the roles to the original versions (AmazonElasticMapReduceRole or AmazonElasticMapReduceforEC2Role).
 If you can't determine what caused the problem, delete the roles and the instance profile, as explained in the following section.

 Delete and recreate the roles and instance profile